Insulated Concrete Form Construction

 Table of Contents

 The Florida Panhandle has experienced some of the most devastating hurricanes in recent history.
-From Hurricane Michael in 2018 to more recent storms, this region faces unique challenges that demand specialized construction approaches.
+From the catastrophic Hurricane Michael in 2018 to more recent storms, this region faces unique challenges that demand specialized construction approaches.

 Why the Panhandle Is Vulnerable